2022 Online Summer Courses

 There are no Academy scholarships available.

 Upon receipt of the payment, the registration for the courses will be automatically confirmed.
-A few days before the start of each session, attendees will receive individual login details to access Zoom allowing them to access the online sessions.
+A few days before the start of each session, registered attendees will receive individual login details for Zoom, allowing them to access the online sessions.

 NB: the registration fee is neither refundable nor transferable to another person.
 No certificate of attendance will be delivered upon completion of the courses.
 Instead, each attendee will receive an electronic certificate of enrolment at the end of the session.

 An e-learning environment with readings recommended by the professors will be available from June to all registered attendees.
 The recommended readings can be consulted and downloaded as soon as they appear on the environment, which is accessible via each attendee’s personal Academy profile.
 Power Point presentations used by some professors can be added at the beginning or end of the courses, according to their specific instructions.